How To Edit a Raw Photo With Gemstone Editor — Camera Raw Alternative for Windows

 Standard RAW Interpreter

-Each of the vertical sliders you can see represents a group of tones in that row.
+Each of the sliders you can see represents a group of in that row.
 At the top from left to right it’s your shadows to highlights and you can adjust those by moving the sliders up to increase those tonal groups.

-In the bottom row, it’s shadows to highlights from left to right again but this time you the sliders down to darken those tonal ranges.
+In the bottom row, it’s shadows to highlights from left to right again but this time you move the sliders down to darken those tonal ranges.

 This gives you far more nuanced control than with the Basic sliders.
 As you’re fiddling with the contrast though you can end up with some oversaturated areas, probably in your midtones, so you’ll need to correct those.